dijasila/GPAW/doc/documentation/directmin/directmin.rst

 .. math:: A^{(k+1)} = A^{(k)} + \gamma^{(k)} Q^{(k)}

 Here `Q` is the search direction, `\gamma` is step length.
-The search direction is calculated according L-BFGS algorithm, and step length satisfies the Strong Wolfe Conditions and/or approximate Wolfe Conditions.
+The search direction is calculated according L-BFGS algorithm with preconditioning, and step length satisfies the Strong Wolfe Conditions and/or approximate Wolfe Conditions.
 The last two conditions are important as they guarantee stability